 Here are some highlights from different shopping areas throughout San Diego County:

-Just North of Downtown is the neighborhood of Little Italy blocks of great restaurants, galleries, brew pubs and boutique shopping.
-A few don't miss boutiques include The Shopaholics Boutique, Rosa Mariposa, Vocabulary Boutique and Melero Boutique & Gallery where you'll find unique clothing, jewelry and collectibles.
-The area also features a number of great home stores including Simply Italian, Bella Stanza and The French Garden Shoppe.
+Just North of Downtown is the neighborhood of Little Italy blocks of great restaurants, galleries, brew pubs, wine bars and boutique shopping.
+A few don't miss boutiques include Be Boutique, Stroll Boutique, Rosa Mariposa, Vocabulary Boutique and Love & Aesthetics where you'll find unique clothing, jewelry and collectibles.
+The area also features a number of great home stores including including Stoll Home, James at Home, and Home EC.

-Mission Valley, in the heart of San Diego, is the place to go for everything from conditioner to couture.
-Fashion Valley, a two-level, open-air complex, showcases the major department stores Neiman Marcus, Nordstrom, Macy's, Bloomingdale's, and JC Penney, while featuring nearly 200 specialty and retail shops, such as Tiffany & Co., Gucci, Anthropology, Apple, Burberry, Coach and MAC Cosmetics.
+Mission Valley, in the heart of San Diego, is the place to go for everything from casual to couture.
+Fashion Valley, a two-level, open-air complex, showcases the major department stores Neiman Marcus, Nordstrom, Macy's, Bloomingdale's, and JC Penney, while featuring nearly 200 specialty and retail shops, such as Tiffany & Co., Gucci, YSL, Anthropologie, All Saints, Hugo Boss, Kendra Scott and Madewell.
 Fashion Valley also offers multiple restaurants and bistro cafés, as well as an 18-screen theater.
-Just a few miles east, the Westfield Mission Valley is perfect for all of life's necessities with a two-story Target, DSW Shoes, Nordstrom Rack and 20-screen movie theater.
+Just a few miles east, the Westfield Mission Valley is perfect for all of life's necessities with a two-story Target, DSW Shoes, Nordstrom Rack, Bloomingdale's Outlet and a 20-screen movie theater.

 Immerse yourself in the colorful culture of the Americas at San Diego's Old Town and Bazaar del Mundo Shops with displays of wearable and one-of-a-kind folk art from Southwest turquoise and pottery to Mexican and South American tapestries.

 In La Jolla's Golden Triangle, between Interstates 5 and 805, Westfield UTC offers visitors a unique mix of 155 specialty stores, services and award-winning restaurants in an open-air setting.
-Department stores include Nordstrom, Macy's and Sears, other popular stores include Abercrombie & Fitch, Apple, Chico's, Eddie Bauer, Crate & Barrel, J. Crew and Pottery Barn.
+Department stores include Nordstrom and Macys, with other popular stores including Abercrombie & Fitch, Banana Republic, Bonobos, Chico's, Goriana, Chico's, Eddie Bauer, Crate & Barrel, J. Crew, Janie and Jock, Jo Malone London and Pottery Barn.

-Shopping along historic Highway 101, from Lucadia to Solana Beach is always a treat, with high end eclectic boutiques, surf shops and thrift stores all converging to give the area it's own unique vibe.
+In addition to upscale boutiques and pet stores, shopping along historic Highway 101, from Lucadia to Solana Beach is always a treat, with high end eclectic boutiques, surf shops and thrift stores all converging to give the area its own unique vibe.

-South Bay's Otay Ranch Town Center is where even the pets get to play at this mall playground with a dazzling Apple store and clothes from Anthropologie.
-Finish off your marathon of shopping from north San Diego to south San Diego at Las Americas Premium Outlets, the area's largest premium outlet mall.
-It contains over 125 stores and beautiful courtyards with fountains, statues and elegant architecture.
-Las Americas is less then 1,000 feet from the international border with Mexico, including Tijuana's historic Avenida Revolucion Tourist district, and only 15 minutes from downtown San Diego.
+South Bay's Otay Ranch Town Center is where even the pets get to play at this mall playground with a dazzling Apple store and clothes from various well known stores like Loft, Aldo and H&M. Finish off your marathon of shopping from north San Diego to south San Diego at Las Americas Premium Outlets, the area's largest premium outlet mall.
+It contains more than 150 stores and beautiful courtyards with fountains, statues and elegant architecture.
+Las Americas is less than 1,000 feet from the international border with Mexico, including Tijuana's historic Avenida Revolucion Tourist district, and only 15 minutes from downtown San Diego.
 Easily accessible from the San Ysidro/Tijuana trolley stops.

 Voted "Best Outlet Center" by San Diego Magazine, Viejas Outlet Center is a 37-acre, open-air shopping, dining and entertainment paradise.
-It features more than 60 of America's favorite brand name stores, including Polo Ralph Lauren, Tommy Hilfiger and Coach - just to name a few.
+It features more than 40 of America's favorite brand name stores, including Polo Ralph Lauren, Tommy Hilfiger, Michael Kors and Coach - just to name a few.
 Before ending your shopping journey, relax near a waterfall and enjoy the Kumeyaay culture.

-Collecting gifts, souvenirs, and of course some new clothes for yourself couldn't be more pleasurable with San Diego's beautiful weather and endless outdoor shopping opportunities.
+Collecting gifts, souvenirs, mementos and some new additions to your wardrobe couldn't be more pleasurable with San Diego's beautiful weather and endless outdoor shopping opportunities.

 Sign up to receive the latest news, events, and updates about San Diego.
 Our monthly and weekly newsletters will keep you informed about the latest and greatest happenings in the destination.